kantorovich/kantorovich-site/content/post/kickoff/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-The kickoff event for PIHOT will take place Jan 29-30, 2021.
+The kickoff event for PIHOT (the Pacific Inderdisciplinary hub on Optimal Transport) will take place Jan 29-30, 2021.
 Here is a tentative schedule for the event

 ## Friday: 8am (PST)